 Create an e-book or email template to send to new hires beforehand, including the following info:

 - Reporting manager bio and contact details

 - When to arrive and what to expect on your first day

 - What to wear if a dress code is in effect

 - Fun facts and information about company culture and history

-Starting a new job is nerve-racking for anyone — no matter how long you’ve been in the workforce.
+Starting a new job is nerve-wracking for anyone.
+No matter how long you’ve been in the workforce.
 Shake new hire nerves by making a point to introduce your new hire to as many other employees as you can, preferably in a casual setting.

-Go out for a team lunch, take them out to happy hour, or plan a casual team bonding activity!
-Your first impression will set the tone for your new employee’s happiness and success at the company — make it a memorable and positive one.
+Go out for a team lunch, take them out to a happy hour.
+Or plan a casual team bonding activity!
+Your first impression will set the tone for your new employee’s happiness and success at the company.
+Make it a memorable and positive one.